pivotal-cf/docs-book-tiledev/README.md

 This template helps Pivotal development teams prepare documentation for Pivotal Cloud Foundry (PCF) services that appear on [Pivotal Network](https://network.pivotal.io/).

+**Breaking Change**:

+The 2.10 and later docs have been migrated to [docs.vmware.com](https://docs.vmware.com).
+For these branches, this repo is only being used for redirects located in the `redirects.rb` file.

+For all files related to this documentation, including the table of contents (`toc.md`), see the content repo [pivotal-cf/docs-tiledev](https://github.com/pivotal-cf/docs-tiledev).

 ### <a id='overview'></a>Overview

 Every PCF service has (or should have) documentation on the main Pivotal documentation site, [docs.pivotal.io](http://docs.pivotal.io) under **Pivotal Cloud Foundry Services**.